 If you are a member of a minority group (for example, you're somewhere along the LGBTQ* spectrum, or a person of colour, or you have a disability), you're less likely to read books about people like you.
 It's basic maths - people generally write what they know, and because there aren't as many minority authors, there aren't as many minority books.
 Sure, there are lots of great stories and books out there, but sometimes you just want to read about someone like you.
 For lack of a better word, you want to be 'normal', rather than always being 'other'.

-Which brings us to 'Out on the Shelves' - an online reading resource connecting rainbow young people with the stories that represent them.
-This is the brainchild of the fantastic folks at InsideOUT, a group who work to make the country a safer and more welcoming place for young people of all different gender identities and sexualities.
+Which brings us to 'Out on the Shelves' - an online reading resource connecting rainbow young people with the stories that represent themopens a new window.
+This is the brainchild of the fantastic folks at InsideOUTopens a new window, a group who work to make the country a safer and more welcoming place for young people of all different gender identities and sexualities.

 Their goal with Out on the Shelves is to create a place where rainbow youth can find books by rainbow authors, and/or showing rainbow characters.
-The resource is just getting started, and so they are hoping to get people to review and suggest other titles in the future, but there are already a couple of really cool booklists to look at, and downloadable resources with even more specific characteristics (eg children's books with rainbow characters, books with non-binary characters, and books with asexual characters).
+The resource is just getting started, and so they are hoping to get people to review and suggest other titlesopens a new window in the future, but there are already a couple of really cool booklistsopens a new window to look at, and downloadable resources with even more specific characteristics (eg children's books with rainbow characters, books with non-binary characters, and books with asexual characters).
 I am really looking forward to seeing this resource grow into the future, and seeing what other great books there are that people recommend.

 So if you, or someone you know, is looking to read a book about a rainbow character, check this resource out, then pop along to your local library and see which of the titles they've got on offer.

 In the meantime, why not check out some of these other rainbow titles held at Christchurch City Libraries.
-And don't forget, we love getting suggestions for new titles, so if there's a great rainbow title you'd like us to add to our collection, let us know.
+And don't forget, we love getting suggestions for new titles, so if there's a great rainbow title you'd like us to add to our collection, let us knowopens a new window.

-- The Pants Project by Cat Clarke: a young transgender boy fights for his right to wear the right school uniform.
+- The Pants Projectopens a new window by Cat Clarke: a young transgender boy fights for his right to wear the right school uniform.

-- Simon vs the Homo Sapiens Agenda by Becky Albertalli: the book that inspired the movie 'Love, Simon', this is the story about the highs and lows of being gay at high school.
+- Simon vs the Homo Sapiens Agendaopens a new window by Becky Albertalli: the book that inspired the movie 'Love, Simon', this is the story about the highs and lows of being gay at high school.

-- If I was your Girl by Meredith Russo: a book about a transgirl settling in to a new school, written by a transgender author, and with a trans model on the cover.
+- If I was your Girlopens a new window by Meredith Russo: a book about a transgirl settling in to a new school, written by a transgender author, and with a trans model on the cover.

-- If you Could be Mine by Sara Farizan: Two girls in love in Iran, where homosexuality is forbidden.
+- If you Could be Mineopens a new window by Sara Farizan: Two girls in love in Iran, where homosexuality is forbidden.

-- They Both Die at the End by Adam Silvera: how would you spend your last day, if you knew it was your last?
+- They Both Die at the Endopens a new window by Adam Silvera: how would you spend your last day, if you knew it was your last?

-- Georgia Peaches and Other Forbidden Fruit by Jaye Robin Browne: Joanna's been an out lesbian for ages, but when her family moves to a church-going town, she also has to move back into the closet.
+- Georgia Peaches and Other Forbidden Fruitopens a new window by Jaye Robin Browne: Joanna's been an out lesbian for ages, but when her family moves to a church-going town, she also has to move back into the closet.

-- They, She, He, Me: Free to be! by Maya Christina Gonzalez: a book for little people and their big people, about why pronouns matter.
+- They, She, He, Me: Free to be!opens a new window by Maya Christina Gonzalez: a book for little people and their big people, about why pronouns matter.

 Recently published (in the last year) or upcoming books in lots of different genres that have gay, lesbian, bi, transsexual, transgender, gender fluid, asexual or any other characters who do not fit the 'straight and cisgender' mould.
 Updated March 2018.
 A Christchurch City Libraries list for teens.